Unit 5: Mapping the Impact of 100 and 500-year Floods

 Unit 5 Learning Outcomes

 This unit is intended to provide the summative assessment for the entire module.
-As such the students should demonstrate a mastery of the learning goals for the entire module.
+As such, students should demonstrate a mastery of the learning goals for the entire module.
 These include the following:

 - Describe flooding and its role as natural process versus hazard